raviumadi/analyse_responsivity/README.md

 ```

 ## Quick Start
 See the `examples` folder for the starting script.
+Check the [tutorial](tutorial/responsivity_tutorial.pdf) for a detailed description.

 ```matlab
 % Create a BiosonarResponsivity object with an audio file, responsivity factor, and max call rate